BioID-GmbH/BWSClient-RestGrpc-Java/readme.md

   - `SecurityConfig` - It handles API key based authentication for the rest controller in the application.
 Currently set up for [LivenessDetection][liveness], [PhotoVerify][photoverify], and [VideoLivenessDetection][videoliveness].
 - `controllers/` - Contains the controllers for the REST API endpoints.
 - `datatypes/` - Data types represent the data structures with which the application works.
-- `grpc/` - Includes the configured gRPC clients with methods for communicating with the BWS API via gRPC, as well as a converter      for transforming gRPC metadata into HTTP headers.
+- `grpc/` - Includes the configured gRPC clients with methods for communicating with the BWS API via gRPC, as well as a converter for transforming  gRPC metadata into HTTP headers, along with a gRPC interceptor.
 - `security/` - Contains a utility class that generates JWT tokens with specified claims and expiration time, and applies these tokens to gRPC request metadata for authentication.
 - `RestGrpcApplication.java` - This is the main entry point of the application.
 - `/proto/` - Contains Protobuf definitions used for defining the data structures and bws service interfaces for gRPC communication.